Abyaneh/CNN-Based-Steering-Angle-Estimation/README.md

 We used the **Keras** library to design the CNN model, with an input size of **800x600 RGB images**.
 The output is a vector **[cosθ, sinθ]** where θ represents the steering angle.
 The model uses a **tanh** activation function in the final layer to ensure continuous outputs.

 ![Comparison of predicted vs actual angles](https://github.com/Abyaneh/CNN-Based-Steering-Angle-Estimation/blob/main/images/comparison.jpeg)

+####Hint: You can see the full video in the Video Demonstration section.
 ---
-**Hint:** You can see the full video in the Video Demonstration section.

 ## Dataset
 Our dataset includes: